 FBInstant.shareAsync() prompts the player to share the moment elsewhere.

-Players can share moments in their News Feed or in Messenger.
+Players can share moments in their News Feed.
 If they share it in their News Feed, they can include a custom message.

-Both the News Feed story and Messenger message will contain an image, text, and a button, all set when calling the API.
+The News Feed story will contain an image, text, and a button, which are all set when calling the API.
 Clicking the button launches the game.
 From that entry point, you'll have access to

 FBInstant.getEntrypointData(), which returns the data object passed via the